- Movement of Children and Families

 In some circumstances, however, the move may take place in haste and as an attempt to avoid the involvement of professionals and agencies.
-In such circumstances, the agencies involved must assess the impact on the child/children of the change in circumstances.
+In such circumstances, the agencies involved must assess the impact of the change in circumstances on the child/children.

-Where children move to a new address - either within the same local authority area or to a new area - and there are concerns about the welfare of the children such that it is considered that a Section 47 Enquiry is required, the local authority for the last known address must make every effort to locate the children and complete the Section 47 Enquiry.
-The child's move may be temporary or permanent.
-If the parent is not prepared to give information or take advice, the receiving authority should assume the move is permanent and act accordingly.
+Where children move to a new address - either within the same local authority area or to a new area - and there are concerns about the welfare of the children such that it is considered that a Section 47 Enquiry is required, the local authority for the last known address must make every effort to locate the children and complete the s 47 enquiry.

 Professionals in all agencies should be alert to the possibility that a child or family who has moved may not be in receipt of universal services.
-Professionals should engage with the family in order to link them into local universal services in the new area, e.g:
+Professionals should engage with the family in order to link them into local universal services, e.g: